peurKe/auto_ZO_translate/README.md

   Select the language you want to translate English to (Possible choices are: fr, it, es, cd, pl, ro)

-• To restore original translation, execute the 'auto_ZO_translate (restore).exe' shortchut :
+• To restore original translation, execute the shortcut 'auto_ZO_translate (restore)' created by the executable

   Then confirm you want to restore original translation (y/n)